LLNL/Umpire/docs/sphinx/developer/hpctoolkit.rst

 * Create a filtered graphframe for each that focuses on the specific part of the program I want to measure against
 * Compare the inclusive time for each filtered graphframe (or whatever metric I want to analyze)
 * If the metric (e.g., inclusive time) of the new branch's filtered graphframe is more than ``threshold`` more than that of develop's, then fail the test!

-This is just one example of how analyzing results from HPCToolKit and Hatchet can be used to improve performance of Umpire.
-There are many other ways to do this - once we have more interesting use cases, this page will be updated!

 .. note::
   The JIRA ticket about HPCToolKit and Hatchet has more information about the process I went through to